Documentation

 How to access OpenURL

-Access to the OpenURL service is free, but does ask that you identify yourself.
-TYou should do this by using your email address to identify yourself.
+Access to the OpenURL service is free, but it does require you to identify yourself using your email address.
 You do not need to register your email address with us in advance, but you do need to include your email address in your query.
 Find out more.

 If you are a librarian and you need to use OpenURL with your library link resolver, an email address should be supplied in queries that the link resolver sends to Crossref.
 This will be configured in your link resolver.